mrdemo007/syno-r2fsplex/README.md

  - /config mapped to folder containing the config for the container
  - /transcode folder to use during transcoding
  - /nomorerar for the folder containing your plex content.
+ - run with high privs.

+ Any optimization ideas welcome!